-What is Safety Training
+What Are Safety Training and Education?

 - Meeting safety goals and objectives;

-- Sustaining continuous improvement;
+- Sustaining continuous improvement of the SMS;

 - Ensuring consumer confidence in the company (i.e., lack of accidents);

 - Developing a mature safety culture; and

 Related Articles on Aviation SMS Training and Education

 - What Is Aviation Safety Training in Aviation SMS - Includes Videos